leolion3/University_Stuff/Data/Gallery/readme.md

 <p>Personal use of the images is allowed without any further restrictions.
 When used commercially, you have to provide a disclaimer and
   quote Me - <a href="https://www.instagram.com/xleolion3">Leonard Haddad</a> as Copyright owner.
 Furthermore, should the commercial use be used to promote other products, you have to provide a cut of the gained revenue.
-Should you fail to comply with these terms, you may and probably will face legal consequences.</p>
+Should you fail to comply with these terms, you will face legal consequences.</p>